gimntut/spectacular-dmr-demo/README.md

 No self-respecting company will make its users suffer by forcing them to use two swagger UI.

 ## Solution
-You can create an adapter that allows you to connect dmr to an existing project with a stack of `django + drf + spectacular'.
+You can create an adapter that allows you to connect dmr to an existing project with a stack of `django + drf + spectacular`.
 As long as DRF is live in the project, the entire API will be available through its spectacular interface.
 When the entire API is rewritten to dmr, it will be possible to switch to the new interface and throw out the `DRF + spectacular` bundle.